Sixth Sunday in Ordinary Time, Year A

 Reflect, today, upon this blind man.
 Ponder this twofold healing and twofold conversion the man undergoes.
 Know that this is you and that Jesus wants to take you one step further in your faith and in your repentance of sin.

-Lord, I thank You for the incredible patience You have with me.
+Lord of mercy, I thank You for the incredible patience You have with me.
 I know my faith in You is weak and must increase.
 I know my sorrow for my sins must also increase.
 Please do take the little faith I have and the little sorrow I have for my sins and use them to draw me one step closer to You and Your merciful heart.
 Jesus, I trust in You.

 Freedom From Fear